cocoon-yang/femjs/README.md

 ## FEM model file

-model.json contains the fem model of a simple truss structure.
-The model consists of four nodes and four elements, bar 1, bar 2, bar 3 and bar 4.
-The topology of the structure and element properties are described in “elements" section.
-The single force loads and displacement constraints can be found in "loadcases".
+model.json is a text file which contains information of the FEM model.
+The data are stored in JSON formate.
+The details of an example model.json are shown as following.
 ```
 {
  "materials": {